Postgraduate MSc/PgDip/PgCert

 • Explore specific issues related to tall buildings and bridge engineering as you examine how technology is driving change in building design and construction practice

-• Continue to develop your engineering skills and knowledge, so you're ready to meet the challenges of contemporary structural engineering
+• Continue to develop your Structural design and analysis skills acquired during your undergraduate studies, so you're ready to meet the challenges of contemporary Structural Engineering

-• Learn from IStructE award-winning academics with industry experience as you follow a professionally-accredited pathway towards chartered status
+• Learn from IStructE award-winning academics; chartered engineers with current industry experience as you follow a professionally-accredited pathway towards chartered status

 International